WuTheFWasThat/redux-saga/docs/api/README.md

 is cancelled).
 You can check inside the finally block if a Saga was cancelled by issuing a `yield cancelled()`.

 Cancellation propagates downward to child sagas.
-When cancelling a task, the middleware will also cancel the current Effect (where the task is currently blocked).
+When cancelling a task, the saga runner will also cancel the current Effect (where the task is currently blocked).
 If the current Effect is a call to another Saga, it will be also cancelled.
 When cancelling a Saga, all *attached forks* (sagas forked using `yield fork()`) will be cancelled.
 This means that cancellation